 Renky & DXRacer

-Both the Renky and DXracer are chairs that I consider “unsittable” and something that causes real pain after a short time of usage; however the Southern Style recliner just might be the throne I’ve always wanted in my media room.
+Both the Renky and DXRacer are chairs that I consider “unsuitable” and something that causes real pain after a short time of usage; however, the Southern Style recliner just might be the throne I’ve always wanted in my media room.

 Southern Style takes the win by a mile, of course.
 With exceptional comfort and an excellent price tag to boot, they’ve done an incredible job with their recliner and I cannot see another chair coming along to best it in price to performance for some time.
 With that in mind, it doesn’t scream Hifi lounger to me in the slightest and doesn’t at all look like it belongs in my listening area.
 It is very out of place near my audio setup and not the style of a chair that I want to use outside of watching movies and television.

-Now that I’ve a great Eames replica in my home as well…there are no words for how ecstatic I feel over the thought of future hundreds, if not thousands of hours of just casual listening that lay in my future.
+Now that I have a great Eames replica in my home as well…there are no words for how ecstatic I feel over the thought of future hundreds, if not thousands of hours of just casual listening that lay in my future.

 The real reason people like me love this chair is simply that we’ve seen our fathers and grandfathers sitting in, enjoying life, for so many years that it became etched into our brains.
 It is something to aspire to own and show off to others, but also something very sheik and trendy while at the same time being retro and very comfortable.